FlatsWire/api-v1.0/README.md

 The result is an array composed of 2 fields:
 - `count` which is the total number of bookings.
-- `bookings` which is the list of bookings
+- `bookings` which is the list of bookings.

 The booking list has a maximum of 1000 entries.
 If the `count` is greater than 1000, this means you have to call this method with the extra parameter `page`.
-The number of pages available is `count` MOD 1000.
+The number of pages available is `count` DIV 1000.

 Example: